MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 ### Image Layers

-Before examining container image optimization strategy, it is important to understand how docker build works, and to understand how Docker images are created.
+Before examining Docker build optimization, it is important to understand how Docker build works, and to understand how Docker images are created.
 During the Docker build process, the Docker engine executes each actionable instruction, one-by-one, each in its own temporary container.
 The result is a new image layer for each actionable instruction.
 Take a look at the following dockerfile.
 In this sample the windowsservercore base OS image is being used, IIS is installed, and then a simple website created.

 ```none